 “Wine would be lovely, thank you,” I said.
 I knew where this road led.
 I’d been playing this game since I could talk.
 The captain wanted something, and he thought—rightly—that House von Hasenberg could help him get it.
 As patriarch of one of the three High Houses, very few people in the universe wielded more power than my father.

-As the seventh of nine children, I wielded no power in House von Hasenberg at all.
+As the fifth of six children, I wielded no power in House von Hasenberg at all.
 But the good captain didn’t know that, and outside of the Consortium, my name carried its own power.

 “Please, call me Gerald,” he interrupted as he handed me a glass of wine with a shallow bow, “Gerald Pearson, at your service.”